SampleEnvironment/SECoP/protocol/issues/073 HasLimits and HasOffset.rst

 ~~~~~~~~~~~~~~~~~~~~~

 This feature is indicating, that the value and target parameters are raw values, which might need to
 be corrected by an offset.
-A module with the feature HasOffset must have a parameter offset, which
+A module with the feature HasOffset must (or may?) have a parameter offset,
-indicates to all clients, that the logical value may be obtained by the following formula
+which indicates to all clients, that the logical value may be obtained by the following formula

   logical value = raw value + offset